Title

 Agilent, a foreign corporation, sued Integrated Silicon for equipment recovery; CA dismissed citing litis pendentia, but SC reversed, ruling distinct causes of action and reinstating the case.

-Integrated Silicon and HP‑Singapore entered into a five‑year Value Added Assembly Services Agreement (VAASA) dated April 2, 1996, under which Integrated Silicon would manufacture and assemble fiber‑optic components for export, with HP‑Singapore consigning raw materials, transporting machinery, and paying for finished products.
-The VAASA was for five years with provision for annual renewal by mutual written consent.
-HP‑Singapore assigned its rights and obligations under the VAASA to Agilent on September 19, 1999.
-A dispute later arose concerning an alleged oral agreement to extend the VAASA; equipment, machinery and materials of Agilent remained at Integrated Silicon’s plant, forming the subject of the replevin action.
+The controversy arose from a five-year Value Added Assembly Services Agreement (VAASA) dated April 2, 1996 between Integrated Silicon and Hewlett-Packard Singapore (Components Operation), under which Integrated Silicon manufactured and assembled fiber-optic components for export and HP-Singapore consigned raw materials and paid for finished products.
+With Integrated Silicon's consent, HP-Singapore assigned its rights and obligations under the VAASA to petitioner on September 19, 1999.
+Disputes later emerged concerning the alleged oral promise to extend the VAASA and the possession of equipment, machinery and materials at Integrated Silicon's plant.

 Issues on Review